E-mail:

 Abstract |

-[Draft available upon request.]
 Under nominal progressive taxation, inflation drives up tax rates if the schedule is not adjusted, leading to bracket creep.
-To isolate bracket creep from other sources of tax rate changes, I propose a non-parametric decomposition of changes in tax rates.
+To isolate bracket creep from other sources of tax rate changes, I propose a non-parametric decomposition approach.
 Applying the decomposition to German administrative tax records, I find sizeable bracket creep episodes.
 While the overall importance of bracket creep has decreased over time due to institutional changes, the post-Covid inflation surge led to a resurgence.
-I characterize how bracket creep affects labor supply decisions in a partial equilibrium framework.
-Further, I estimate a theory-consistent measure of bracket creep, the indexation gap, which is used to discipline a New Keynesian model with incomplete markets.
-The model predicts that a given reduction in inflation via a monetary contraction leads to less output costs in an economy with bracket creep. |
+Theoretically, I show how bracket creep affects labor supply decisions in a partial equilibrium framework and estimate a theory-consistent measure of bracket creep, the indexation gap, which is used to discipline a New Keynesian model with incomplete markets.
+The model predicts that bracket creep leads to a transitory steepening of the Phillips curve arising endogenously in response to a monetary shock.
+Such a steepening may alleviate the output costs of monetary disinflation. |

-[FAZ Media Coverage (German)]
+[Ungated] [SSRN] [FAZ Media Coverage (German)] [Reinhard Selten Award] [BibTex]

 Abstract |